Actindo-AG/Documentation/Core1Platform/UsingCore1/05_WorkWithLists.md

      - **like**
          This relation is available for date and character fields.
 You can use it to filter the list for values that contain a specific string.
 For example, by filtering an ID that starts with **KX**, you get all list entries that contain this string in the specified field.
 Or you want to filter the list for a specific month and enter **2023-05**.

+         > [Info] When entering date fields, use the exact date format that is used in the corresponding column.

          ![Filter relation like](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterRelationLike.png "[Filter relation like]")